kev0960/ModooCode/md/inst/vgetexpps.md

 || src1| = 0|-INF||

-Figure5-14 illustrates the VGETEXPPS functionality on input values with normalized representation.
+Figure 5-14 illustrates the VGETEXPPS functionality on input values with normalized representation.

 ```embed
 <figure>